Answered By: Jackie Stevens Last Updated: Jul 10, 2020 Views: 205

-APA requires that you insert the page reference in the in-text citation if you have used a specific bit of information (e.g. a statistic) from a work, or a quote:
+APA requires that you include the page reference in the in-text citation if you have used a specific bit of information (e.g. a statistic) from a work, or a quote:

 Cole (2008) states that “Brain-based research has influenced the way that curriculum and teaching is conceived” (p.
 23).

-Poverty is defined as the “sustained periods of limited access to basic resources” (Smith, 2012, p.
+Poverty is defined as “sustained periods of limited access to basic resources” (Smith, 2012, p.
 13).